Caoimhe Butterly: Early life

-Humanitarian work and Activism
+Humanitarian work and activism

-After New York, in 1998, she moved to Latin America where she spent three years living with indigenous and Zapatista communities in Guatemala and in Chipas, Mexico.
+After New York, in 1998, she moved to Latin America where she spent three years living with indigenous and Zapatista communities in Guatemala and Chiapas.
 She later worked with refugees and internally displaced communities in the West Bank, Gaza, Iraq and Lebanon, which included work as a volunteer EMT with ambulance services.

 In 2001 she spent 10 days fasting in front of the offices of the Irish Department of Foreign Affairs, in protest at the Irish government's decision to allow US warplanes to refuel at Shannon Airport on their way to Afghanistan.
 She was arrested while trying to block the runway.

 Siege of the Arafat compound

 In April 2002, she spent 16 days with other volunteers inside the besieged Muqaata compound in Ramallah, in solidarity with the Palestinians and to protest the Israeli military presence in the area.
 She was later wounded during a military incursion into Jenin refugee camp.